-The principle of simplicity should be observed in determining whether any new oversight structures are needed, for example a joint advisory committee or task force.
-The decision should be driven by fiduciary duties of the entities involved and strategic goals of the program.
-By observing the principle of simplicity, the program reduces potential for conflict of
+The principle of simplicity should be observed the implementation of any oversight structures for the selected mechanism.
+Decisions should be driven by fiduciary duties of the entities involved and strategic goals of the program.
+By observing the principle of simplicity, the program reduces potential for conflict of interest, streamlines the path to making distributions, and reduces overhead costs associated with running the program.